Mr-Smyth/sunwhere/testing.md

 * ### getGeolocation() and getLocationsFromUser():

-  These 3 functions were setup using existing code.
+  These 3 functions were set up using existing code.
 They are to solve the issue of the code within these functions running on pages where it is not needed.
   The 2 Functions are called using the window.onload = function(), Which checks that the current page is index.html.